The history of Finnair

 The same year a new direct route was opened to Singapore, Finnair’s tenth scheduled destination in Asia.

 Finnair was the first carrier to open a non-stop route between Europe and Chongqing in 2012.

-Direct flights to Hanoi and Xi’an began in 2013.
-Finnair was the only European carrier offering direct connections between these two cities and Europe.
+Direct flights to Xi’an began in 2013.
+Finnair was the only European carrier offering a direct connection between Europe and Xi’An.